Following the recent coronavirus outbreak a number of our services have been affected.

 • Longmoor Lane, Sandiacre

-These toilets will be open at 8am and close at 3pm seven days a week until further notice:
+These toilets are already open at 8am and close at 3pm seven days a week:

 • Market Place, Ilkeston